nens/threedi-results-analysis/README.rst

 threedi-qgis-plugin
 ===================

-A QGIS Plugin for working with 3Di models and netCDF results.
+A QGIS plugin for working with 3Di models and netCDF results.
 Features include:

 - Importing spatialite and netCDF datasources
 - Visualization of 3Di network structure based on the netCDF